Top Chaos Engineering Tools Worth Knowing About (2025 Guide)

 Best for: Engineers who want to try chaos testing without setting up a full platform.

-Gremlin was one of the first chaos platforms on the market.
+Gremlin was the first commercial chaos engineering tool on the market, founded in 2016.
 It helped shape the category and brought awareness to chaos engineering in production.
+It offers turn-key experiments with limited customization on a closed-source platform.

 • Broad fault library